Shakespeare's Leadership Lessons: Performance and Politics in the Pines

 - Ariana A., CEL minor

-To apply for this program, click the "Apply Now" button below.
+Please check back for more information on how to apply for the Fall 2021 program.
 This will generate an online application with the requirements listed below.
 Please also refer to the "Academics" tab for specific eligibility information.
 Note: Non-ASU students should consult these instructions before applying.

 This off-campus leadership seminar provides students the opportunity to discover many leadership lessons in Shakespeare’s plays.